tendermint/tendermint/spec/abci++/abci++_basic_concepts.md

 Tendermint's security model relies on the use of evidences of misbehavior.
 An evidence is an irrefutable proof of malicious behavior by a network participant.
 It is the responsibility of Tendermint to detect such malicious behavior.
-When malicious behavior is detected, Tendermint will gossip evidence of the behavior to other nodes and commit the evidence to the chain once it is verified by all validators.
+When malicious behavior is detected, Tendermint will gossip evidences of misbehavior to other nodes and commit the evidences to the chain once it is verified by all validators.
 This evidence will then be passed on to the Application through ABCI++.
 It is the responsibility of the Application to handle the evidence and exercise punishment.